CFD Service. 80.6% lose money

 At SimpleFX and InstaForex, Meta Trader programs allow you to move things around, redesign the entire page according to your needs.
 At Plus500, you are pretty much stuck with the default option.

-This section is what really matters for traders if we are, to be honest.
+This section of Plus500 review is what really matters for traders if we are, to be honest.
 The available functions at Plus500 range concern only margin trading, with simple exchange service not available for clients, as the case is with SimpleFX.
 The trade functions that you can use at this platform are “Close at Profit”, “Close at Loss”, “Guaranteed Stop”, “Only Buy when Rate is” and “Trailing stop: Pins”, as you can see in a picture below:

 “Close at Profit” functions as a value catcher tool.
 It waits until the value of the trade goes into your favor at the specified value and closes the deal at the point where profit is targeted.
 This is a good function to have, as it allows traders to seek out values of profit according to their analysis.